DataDog/hiring-engineers/answers.md

 # Final Question

-Datadog's Agent and turnkey integrations could be a useful tool that explores how companies in the telehealth industry scale, aggregate, and analyze data metrics as they pertain to preventive healthcare.
+Datadog's Agent and turnkey integrations could be a useful tool that explores how companies in the telehealth industry scale, aggregate, and analyze telemetry data as they pertain to preventive healthcare.
 Covid-19 has opened the door on the feasibility and acceptance of remote encounters between patients and their primary care doctors which increase the bandwidth of traffic and other pain points causing extra pressure on healthcare servers.
-Datadog can leverage this new lifestyle by providing critical infrastructure monitoring solutions to telehealth systems servers.
-With easy scalable solutions and protective security, Datadog can ensure that availability will always be a priority.
+Datadog can leverage this new lifestyle by providing critical infrastructure monitoring solutions to telehealth systems.
+With easy scalable solutions and protective security, Datadog can ensure that availability and observability will always be a priority.

+# Conclusion